History

 Wetlands provide critical ecosystem services including flood control, groundwater recharge, water purification, nutrient cycling, and carbon

-gs includes 7 ponds that provide wildlife
+sequestration.
+The Springs includes 7 ponds that provide wildlife

-so it is a closed system (does not rely on outside water for irrigation).
+habitat and water to irrigate the golf course so it is a closed system (does not rely on outside water for irrigation).

 Most golf courses in the Okanagan require off-site water for irrigation so this one is unique in that regard making it more environmentally self-sufficient water wise and more sustainable.
 The wetlands butt up to the western boundary so it logically feeds into the water-table of the golf course so the wetland and the golf course are “interconnected through the water-table.”